Before flood, after flood and flood repaired images of Stoney Trail pedestrian bridge

-- Edworthy Park to Sovereign Crescent on the South Bow River: Will remain closed well into 2015.
-This seasonal pathway is closed during winter months.
-Design is currently underway, construction will likely occur in 2015.
+- Edworthy Park to Sovereign Crescent on the South Bow River: This seasonal patwhay is closed during winter months.
+Design is currently underway, construction will likely occur in 2017.

 Sue Higgins Park pathway damage

-- Sue Higgins Park & Off-Leash area: Pathways adjacent to the LaFarge Plant are anticipated to be paved and available for use by end of May, 2015.
+- Sue Higgins Park & Off-Leash area: Work on the pathways adjacent to the LaFarge Plant are complete and open for use.

-- Pathway Alignment Northwest of Ball Diamond in Douglasdale/Glen: Sections under Deerfoot Trail adjacent to ENMAX power substation will be paved by end of May 2015.
-Sections of the pathway leading to the Power Substation from the Ball Diamonds are still being re-aligned.
+- Pathway Alignment Northwest of Ball Diamond in Douglasdale/Glen: Sections under Deerfoot Trail adjacent to ENMAX power substation have been re-aligned to accomodate and are open for use.

 - In McKenzie Lake, Mt.
-Alberta View remains closed.
-This pathway was closed prior to the June flood.
+Alberta View remains closed due to slope conditions.
+This pathway was closed prior to the June 2013 flood.